FlipWP Launches A WordPress Acquisitions Platform

 What is FlipWP?

-I’m going to quote FlipWP here; sorry, Iain/Alex, but this sums it up in a nutshell.
+I will quote FlipWP here; sorry, Iain/Alex, but this sums it up.

 “FlipWP is a private marketplace for buying and selling WordPress businesses.
 We deeply understand the WordPress ecosystem and bring you quality opportunities.”